 This is the most common use of a dental implant.
 Note that there is one missing molar, replaced by a single, fixed dental implant with a porcelain crown on the implant.

 This is complex use of dental implants in a patient who was born missing many teeth.
-Over the time period of approximately 2 years, this patient was able to have dental implants take him from struggling to confident through the use of many dental implants.
+Over the time period of approximately 2 years, this patient was able to have dental implants take him from struggling with shyness to a confident smile through the use of many professional implants.